Who are Deadpool’s Friends?

 Deadpool says: Blink and you might miss this guy.
 Heck, even if you’re not blinking you might miss this guy.
 My director David Leitch and I tried to get him a bigger part in the movie, but the timing just didn’t work out.
 When you gotta go, you gotta go.
 It’s a shame, but at least we got the guy from Goonies.

+We know what you’re thinking: “How can Deadpool have so many friends?”
+He’s just that cool and Vanessa Carlysle is no exception!
+She’s one of the friends you’ll find hard to forget!
 In the comics, Vanessa Carlysle is actually the name of a character named Copycat, a shapeshifter who disguised herself as Domino in her earliest comic appearances.
 The character in the films doesn’t share much in common with the comic version, and is instead a rather run of the mill non-mutant.
 Her only power is being able to put up with Deadpool 24/7.